MillionVentilators/ARMEE_Ventilator_1.0/documentation/Equipment.md

 Flow gauge capable of measuring +-50 lpm air flow with <1 lpm accuracy.  (+-100lpm and <0.1 lpm accuracy is preferred)

 Suggested 1: medical flow meter (combination rotameter and needle valve) eg Timeter, Amvex, Ohmeda brand - this is not ideal, but don't really have a recommendation for a good digital sensor yet.
+Most of these only span 0-15 lpm; may need more than one to cover 0-15 and 0-50 ranges.

-Suggested 2: use a known resistance (~5mm hole in much larger tube) and differential pressure gauge from above to convert pressure drop to flow - also not ideal, have to always do math to convert.
+Suggested 2: use a known resistance (~5mm hole in much larger tube) and differential pressure gauge from above to convert pressure drop to flow - also not ideal, have to always do math to convert, flow is proportional to square root of pressure drop.

 ## Test lung